bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 ## Roadmap

-New I/O types and join variants are forthcoming.
+Write parquet to the same filesystems supported by read parquet is currently in progress.
+Additional join variants are forthcoming.